Malaria

 - metabolized in the liver (95%) to inactive hydroxy derivatives

-Toxicity
+Toxicity (side effects)

-- Abdominal pain and diarrhoea
+- Abdominal pain and diarrhea

-- Rashes, fever, renal failure, hemolytic anemia, thrombocytopenia etc.
+- Rashes, fever, renal failure, hemolytic anemia, thrombocytopenia (too low platelet count in blood), etc.

-- may be used as prophylactically with chloroquine
+- may be used prophylactically with chloroquine

-Mechanism of action
+Mechanism of action:

 - inhibits the electron transport chain in mitochondria (structurally similar to coenzyme Q) of parasite

-Absorption, Metabolism and Excretion
+Absorption, Metabolism, and Excretion:

--Primaquine is rapidly absorped from gastrointestinal tract
+-Primaquine is rapidly absorbed from the gastrointestinal tract

 - not bound to tissues